nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

 And the last thing to implement is the Refraction effect.
 First, a refractive texture must be created, but there was a disadvantage, that if it was created with gradient noise, it looked weird.

-_The result seems to be oil floating on the water._
+_It looked like oil floating on the water._

 <img src="/ExplainImgs/WaterRefractionWithGradientNoise.png" width="40%" height="40%">